egrehm/kubernetes-vault-demos/README.md

 ## all demos here **require**:

-* an existing kubernetes cluster to be configured with cluster-admin rights!
+1. an existing kubernetes cluster to be configured with cluster-admin rights!
-* vaultserver running in kubernetes
+1. vaultserver running in kubernetes
   * (adapting to use external vaultserver should not be too hard)
+1. a configured vault cli with required permissions

 ---